ROSEN, TRUSTED INVESTOR COUNSEL, Encourages Party City Holdco Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action– PRTY, PRTYQ

 WHAT TO DO NEXT: To join the Party City class action, go to https://rosenlegal.com/submit-form/?case_id=18067 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email pkim@rosenlegal.com or cases@rosenlegal.com for information on the class action.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than October 2, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

-DETAILS OF THE CASE: According to the lawsuit, throughout the Class Period, the defendants: (1) affirmatively misrepresented that its capital resources “will be adequate to meet our liquidity needs for at least the next 12 months”; (2) omitted that there was substantial doubt about the Company’s ability to continue as a going concern; (3) downplayed the nature and extent of the Company’s then existing liquidity problems; (4) omitted that the Company’s existing credit facilities were insufficient to satisfy its operational needs and that it was unable to obtain additional loans in the normal course of business and ; (5) omitted that there was a material weakness in its internal control over financial reporting.
+DETAILS OF THE CASE: According to the lawsuit, throughout the Class Period, the defendants: (1) affirmatively misrepresented that its capital resources “will be adequate to meet our liquidity needs for at least the next 12 months”; (2) omitted that there was substantial doubt about Party City’s ability to continue as a going concern; (3) downplayed the nature and extent of Party City’s then existing liquidity problems; (4) omitted that Party City’s existing credit facilities were insufficient to satisfy its operational needs and that it was unable to obtain additional loans in the normal course of business; and (5) omitted that there was a material weakness in its internal control over financial reporting.
 When the true details entered the market, the lawsuit claims that investors suffered damages.

 To join the Party City class action, go to https://rosenlegal.com/submit-form/?case_id=18067 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email pkim@rosenlegal.com or cases@rosenlegal.com for information on the class action.